joelteo1994/Git/git.md

     - can be <type>: <short summary>
     - e.g. add sentiment analysis module, fix bug in table extraction, refactor section parser logic
 - git push -u origin desired_branch_name (pushes the new branch to Github and set it to track that branch for future git push)
+    - TLDR: "Create the branch on GitHub if it doesn’t exist, and remember that this branch is tied to it from now on."
+    - Then in future can just do git push and git pull
 #### Then, go to Github to
 - Navigate to repository
 - Will see a Compare & Pull Request banner - click it